dCache/dcache-book2/install.md

 > **NOTE**
 >
-> In this first installation of DCACHE your DCACHE will not be connected to a tape sytem.
-Therefore please change the values for `pnfsmanager.default-retention-policy` and `pnfsmanager.default-access-latency` in the file `PATH-ODE-ED/dcache.conf`.
+>n this first installation of dCache your dCache will not be connected to a tape sytem.
+Therefore please change the values for pnfsmanager.default-retention-policy and pnfsmanager.default-access-latency in the file **/etc/dcache/dcache.conf**.

 >
 >     pnfsmanager.default-retention-policy=REPLICA
 >     pnfsmanager.default-access-latency=ONLINE

 Layouts describe which domains to run on a host and which services to run in each domain.
-For the customized configuration of your DCACHE you will have to create a layout file in `PATH-ODE-ED/layouts`.
-In this tutorial we will call it the `mylayout.conf` file.
+For the customized configuration of your dCache you will have to create a layout file in **/etc/dcache/layouts**.
+In this tutorial we will call it the **mylayout.conf** file.

-> **Important**
+> **IMPORTANT**
 >
 > Do not update configuration values in the files in the defaults folder, since changes to these files will be overwritten by updates.

-As the files in `PATH-ODS-USD/defaults/` do serve as succinct documentation for all available configuration parameters and their default values it is quite useful to have a look at them.
+As the files in **/usr/share/dcache/defaults/** do serve as succinct documentation for all available configuration parameters and their default values it is quite useful to have a look at them.

 ### Defining domains and services